kontainapp/km/docs/dynlib.md

-# Shared Library Emulation
+## Shared Library Emulation

+### Problem Statement

-The runtime support for for higher level languages like Python, Java, and NodeJS leverage shared libraries to support adding functionality at runtime.
-For example, the Python `import` facility allows for modules written in `C` and `C++`.
+Shared libraries are used by higher level languages like Python, Java, and NodeJS to add functionality at runtime.
+For example, the Python `import` facility allows for add-on modules written in `C` and `C++` that are loaded at runtime.
+NodeJS and Java have similar facilities.
+The common thread to all of these are the POSIX functions defined in `dlfcn.h` (`dlsym(3)` and `dlsym(3)` in particular).

-KM is written for a statically linked environment and does not directly support shared libraries.
+KM on the other hand is designed and written for a statically linked environment and does not directly support shared libraries.

 This paper contains a high level design for supporting language extensions in KM.

-## Design Goals
+### Design Goals and Restrictions
 * Zero changes to the core language runtime (e.g. the Python interpreter).
 * Static linking.
 We do not want to do runtime linking for performance and complexity reasons.

-## Design Approach

 * Only support 'strategic' extensions.
 Kontain decides what is strategic.

-* Customer payload-specific language runtime (e.g. standard Python interpreter plus required binary extension(s)).
+### Design Approach

+Statically link the objects and emulate `dlopen(3)` and `dlsym(3)`.

 ## Python
 The current state of affairs for Python: